 Gas Mass Flow Measurement

-Flow measurement is the measure of bulk fluid movement and determined through:
+Flow measurement is the measure of bulk fluid movement and is determined through:

-- Positive displacement meters, which collect a fixed volume of fluid, release and refill the fluid, then tally the times the amount fill to quantify flow.
+- Positive displacement meters collect a fixed fluid volume, release and refill the fluid, then tally the times the chamber is filled to quantify flow.

-- Flow measurement devices which rely on the strength produced by the flowing stream, as it prevails over a known constriction, and indirectly calculates flow.
+- Flow measurement devices rely on the flowing stream’s strength, as it prevails over a known constriction and indirectly calculates flow.

 Units of Measure

-Both gas and liquid flow can be expressed in volumetric or mass flow rates, and the quantities can be converted between one another if the substance’s density is known.
-The density for a liquid is mostly independent of the liquid circumstances, while, for gas, the density is contingent on pressure, temperature, and to a smaller degree, the gas composition.
+One can express gas and liquid flow in volumetric or mass flow rates, and the quantities can be converted between one another if the substance’s density is known.
+The density of a liquid is primarily independent of the liquid circumstances.
+In contrast, for gas, the density is contingent on pressure, temperature, and to a lesser degree, the gas composition.

-When gases or liquids transport for sale, the flow rate is often conveyed by energy flow, such as BTU/day or GJ/hour.
+When gases or liquids are transported for sale, the flow rate is often conveyed as BTU/day or GJ/hour.
 The energy flow rate equals: